Mid Contract Price Rises

 When do broadband prices usually increase?

 Broadband price increases usually happen around the start of the new financial year on 6 April.
 So March and April are the most common months for providers to hike their prices.
-The exception is NOW Broadband, which has chosen July for its price rises in recent years.
+This year, most providers are implementing their price rises from either 31 March or 1 April.

 Has Ofcom banned mid contract price rises?